-C. Gopinath is a professor of Strategy and International Business in the Sawyer Business School, Suffolk University, Boston, US.
-He is also currently Editor of the Journal of Knowledge Globalisation.
-His Ph.D. is from the University of Massachusetts at Amherst; he completed graduate studies at the Indian Institute of Management, Ahmedabad, and the Delhi School of Economics, University of Delhi, and a Bachelors degree from Vivekananda College, Chennai.
+C. Gopinath is a professor and dean of the Jindal Global Business School, Sonepat, Delhi NCR, and is on the faculty of the Sawyer Business School, Suffolk University, Boston, USA.
 Prior to his academic career, he held executive positions at leading companies.
+His areas of specialization are strategic management and international business.
 His research has been published in several academic journals.
-His books include Globalisation: A Multidimensional System (2008, Sage) and Strategise!
-Experiential exercises in strategic management (2010, Cengage/ South-Western, with J. Siciliano).
+His books include Globalization: A multidimensional system (2014, McGrawHill Education) and Strategize!
+Experiential exercises in strategic management 4ed.
+(2013, Cengage/ South-Western, with J. Siciliano).

 Ananthanarayanan Seshan, Economic Consultant, holds degrees of MA in Economics and MSc in Agricultural Economics (US).
 He joined the economic research department of the Reserve Bank of India in 1956 and retired as its Officer-in-Charge in 1993.
 Subsequently, he worked as IMF Adviser to National Bank of Kyrgyzstan and Bank of Sierra Leone.
 His articles on economics, music, dance, politics, travel and sports number more than 250.
 He was a member of 18 official committees, including those set up by the IMF and UNDP.
 He is a former Editor of RBI Bulletin and RBI Occasional Papers and Founder-Editor of BSL Bulletin.